-If you've successfully opened your very own SMSF, it's now time to add some money to it.
-There are three main ways to contribute to your SMSF: you can roll over your current super balance into your new fund, have your employer contribute the super guarantee into your SMSF and you can personally make your own contributions too.
+If you've successfully opened your very own SMSF, it's now time to add some money to it (if you haven't, take a look at our six-step guide to setting up an SMSF first).
+There are three main ways to contribute to your SMSF: you can rollover your current super balance into your new fund, have your employer contribute the super guarantee into your SMSF and you can personally make your own contributions too.

-An SMSF is a super fund that you manage yourself, rather than a typical super fund which is managed for you.
-If you've opened an SMSF, it's a good idea to roll over your existing super balance into your new fund.
+If you've opened an SMSF, it's a good idea to rollover your existing super balance into your new fund.
 Rolling over your super is also known as consolidating your super and is the process of bringing your super balance over from your old fund or funds to your new fund.

-You would have opened a super fund when you started your first job or your employer would have opened one for you, likely a retail or industry fund.
-There's not much point keeping your old fund active now that you've got an SMSF.
-If you do you'll be paying two sets of fees which will eat away at your investment returns.
+You would have opened a super fund when you started your first job or your employer would have opened one for you, likely a retail super fund or industry super fund.
+You may not want to keep your old fund active now that you've got an SMSF.
+You can if you want, however, if you do you'll be paying two sets of fees which will eat away at your investment returns.

 - Check everything is up to date.
 Your SMSF must be registered with the ATO, and all member details need to be up to date.
 If they're not, your super fund cannot transfer your super into your new fund.